gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *The troll looked at her sympathetically.
 "Everything."*

-*Noxy looked at her forearms,
+*Noxy looked at her forearm,
 where writing that no human being had ever read ran from elbow to wrist.
 "Like magic?"*